ga4gh/data-security/AAI/AAIConnectProfile.md

     generally it is preferred to have the Claim Repository provide more accurate `iat` information.

-7. By signing an Embedded Token, an Embedded Token Signatory asserts that the GA4GH claims that token makes available were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as indicated above).
+4. By signing an Embedded Token, an Embedded Token Signatory asserts that the GA4GH claims made available by the token were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as indicated above).